tofergregg/EdgeMatch/README.md

     <td>This function loops through all of the solutions in the `solutions` `Vector`, prints and displays each one and saves the solution if the user chooses to do that.
 You will need to use the `puzzle` parameter, which is an instance of the `Puzzle` class, and contains images of the current puzzle.
 You should only need the `replaceGrid()` and `saveGrid()` functions from the `Puzzle` class.</td>
 </tr>

+# Development Strategy
+Before you begin writing any code, check out the demo program, and make sure you understand how the program works.

+The puzzle notation is important to understanding the functions in the `Tile` class, so spend some time understanding the notation.
+Think about what two matching tiles would look like next to each other (either vertically or horizontally).

+It would be easiest to complete the `Tile` class before writing any other code.
+To test the code, you